williamkelly3/terraform-iac-linter/README.md

 # 🧱 Terraform IaC Linter Project

-This project demonstrates clean, modular Infrastructure as Code (IaC) using **Terraform** for provisioning Azure resources, along with automated validation and formatting using **GitHub Actions**.
+This project provisions a **production-like Azure environment** using Terraform.
+It demonstrates **infrastructure as code (IaC)** best practices, security/compliance scanning, and GitHub Actions CI/CD.

 The goal is to showcase DevOps best practices around code quality, reusability, and CI/CD automation — without needing to actually deploy resources to a cloud provider.